Kumari-ishika/Chatbot/README.md

 # Chatbot
-A chatbot trained with Deep Neural Networks, giving responses inside the python notebook.
+A chatbot trained with Deep Neural Networks, giving responses related to beyonce's life and career inside the python notebook.